-Since then he saw things different from most of us.
-Joost grew up without depth, in a flat world, perspective being something invisible.
+Since that day, 2 February 1945, he saw things different from most of us.
+Joost grew up without depth, in a flattened world, perspective being something invisible.
 Yet he learned to draw it.
-His father taught him.
+His father taught him to understand space.

-Eleven years later, 1993, the monograph of Joost is presented in Galerie Hüsstege combined with an exhibition.
-Werner Moonen, friend and colleague of Joost, closely watches ‘Museum’.
+Eleven years later, 1993, the monograph of Joost was presented in Galerie Hüsstege combined with an exhibition.
+Werner Moonen, fellow painter and friend, closely watched ‘Museum’.
 ‘What a painting!
 He defies every rule, yet it all adds up to the strength and power of the work.’

 More on Joost? see www.sicking.nl